clemensv/messaging/README.md

   the morning of this day if it happened to you.
 The great thing about facts is that they can be easily distributed and cached and copied and transformed because the exact information they carry will forever be true and never again change.
+"Discrete" events are independent of other events (unlike those in a _stream_, see below) and are usually immediately actionable.
 (These philosophical considerations matter a lot for arriving at smart architectures).
 * **Job** - A job is a variation of a message whose content reflects an intent.
   The producer sends content with the intent of a consumer doing some work based